aws-samples/rancher-on-aws-workshop/content/60-conclusion/index.en.md

 ## You've Completed the Workshop!

 Thank you for completing the Rancher on AWS Workshop!
-We hope you were able to learn the ease of deployment of Kubernetes with Rancher on AWS!
+We hope you were able to learn the ease of deploying and managing Kubernetes on AWS using Rancher.

 Let's review what you've accomplished by completing this workshop: